lizard43/docker-demo17/swarm/raspberryPi/README.md

 * We'll use several Raspberry Pi's as part of the swarm demo.

-* The Hypriot Docker Image for Raspberry Pi is one of the better option to get going on a Pi with the latest Docker version.
+* The Hypriot Docker Image for Raspberry Pi is one of the better options to get going on a Pi with the latest Docker version.

     https://blog.hypriot.com/downloads/